sebhtml/calcul-quebec-build-scripts/README.md

-This are build scripts to install software on
+These build scripts are used to install software on CentOS.
-CentOS.
 Packages are installed in /software.